 Shortly before calves leave the rearing unit, they undergo a further two-course vaccination against the same two viruses.

 Each unit also has a specific health plan that is reviewed every six months with our rearers and Vets.
-The calf units have standard operating procedures in the format of a rearing protocol which gives the team a plan to work to and along with great stockmanship is our recipe for success in the calf rearing units.
+The calf units have standard operating procedures in the format of a rearing protocol which gives the team a plan to work to.
+Alongside great stockmanship, this is our recipe for success in the calf rearing units.